luongdinhkhanhvinh/clone-pain/HOMEPAGE_COLORS_UPDATE.md

 - ✅ **Filtered Results** - Only popular colors shown
 - ✅ **Optimized Rendering** - Efficient React patterns

-The homepage now showcases real wood panel colors with "Warm Grey" prominently featured in the hero section and popular colors displayed in an interactive, professional gallery! 🎨🏠✨
+The homepage now showcases real Silklux colors with "Warm Grey" prominently featured in the hero section and popular colors displayed in an interactive, professional gallery! 🎨🏠✨